WrightonLabCSU/DRAM/README.md

 ## System Requirements
 **EDIT**

+### Storage space for databases, database descriptions and potentially a Singualrity container

+#### Pre-formatted databases:
+DRAM2 requires pre-formatted database files in addition

+#### Database descriptions:
+DRAM2 requires a SQL databases which contains the database descriptions.
+(Metadata for database hits including descriptions, EC numbers, etc.)
+We have provided

 *NOTE:* Setting up DRAM can take a long time (up to 5 hours) and uses a large amount of memory (512 gb) by default.
 To use less memory you can use the `--skip_uniref` flag which will reduce memory usage to ~64 gb if you do not provide KEGG